fudgebucket27/sneiper/README.md

 You can purchase a FrankenFren from here: https://pallet.exchange/collection/frankenfrens

 ## Buy mode fees
-BUY mode is completely FREE to access and use for holders and non holders.
+BUY mode is completely FREE to access and use for holders and non holders of FrankenFrens.

 # Installation
 1. Install node js, npm and git